discretegames/runmany/README.md

 Putting `!` at the front of any section delimiter disables it and its entire section until the next delimiter.

-The part before the very first delimiter in a .many file is treated as a comment area and gets copied to the prologue part of the output (todo see below).
+The part before the very first delimiter in a .many file is treated as a comment area and gets copied to the prologue part of the output.
 Otherwise, lines that are not section delimiters (nor comments or EOF markers) are treated as part of the section content.

 **There are 6 types of section delimiters:**